Snow settles on Mt Tarawera as cold blast moves north

 Bay of Plenty residents have been greeted to the stunning sight of snow on Mt Tarawera this morning as a wintry blast moves up the country.

-Snow has also fallen on Trafford's Hill, on the Ōpōtiki side of the Waioweka Gorge, in the Eastern Bay of Plenty.
+Snow has also fallen on Trafford's Hill, on the Ōpōtiki side of the Waioeka Gorge, in the Eastern Bay of Plenty.

-Much of the country woke to wintry temperature this morning.
+Much of the country woke to wintry temperatures this morning.
 In the North Island the coldest area was Taupō on 0C and in the South Island Twizel was down to -5C.

 Multiple roads across the country are closed due to snow including State Highway 5 between Taupō and Napier and the Desert Rd.